-There are 100's of accounting definitions and bookkeeping terms here in my bookkeeping glossary.
+Accounting Definitions I - There are hundreds of accounting definitions, financial meanings and bookkeeping terms here in my accounting terms glossary.

-Use this page as an accounting resource to help improve your bookkeeping knowledge of terms starting with the letter I.
+Use this as an accounting resource to help improve your knowledge of bookkeeping terms starting with the Letter I.

 Of or pertaining to an ideal or perfection.
 That which is taken as a standard of excellence or beauty.
 An ultimate object of attainment.